OpenID Connect (OIDC) Bearer token authentication

 By default, KeycloakTestResourceLifecycleManager

-.
-Default realm name is quarkus
+The default realm name is quarkus

-and client id - quarkus-service-app
+, and the client id is quarkus-service-app

 and keycloak.service.client